 Lyft, on the other hand, was a story of what might have been.
 I joined the company in 2017, initially to work on their expansion into Canada, and then to roll out support for additional languages.
 Where Notion experienced rapid growth internationally, Lyft struggled to operate outside of a few Canadian cities, despite the app being localized in a half dozen languages.

 Lyft’s biggest mistake was to assume that it’s core product and business model would work outside of US cities.
-The problem is that ground transportation (taxi service) is heavily regulated in most places, and Lyft’s ride sharing business model was a non-starter in most cities outside the US.
+The problem is that ground transportation (taxi service) is heavily regulated in many places, and Lyft’s ride sharing business model was a non-starter in many cities outside the US.
 In retrospect, Lyft should have borrowed a page from Uber and acted as an agent for existing taxi services.
 For example, when you request an Uber in Berlin, you get a licensed taxi cab.
 This is super convenient, especially for travelers.
-It is also a scalable business model with good profit margins, similar to a travel agency.
+It is also a scalable business model with good profit margins, similar to a travel booking site.

 Lyft had a number of other issues besides this “original sin” that held it back.
 Among them were: